 Established brands like Apple and Coca-Cola are more than the sum of their parts — they are incorporated into their customers’ lifestyles and the culture in general.
 This makes them formidable in their markets.

 Your logo should identify your brand in the simplest terms to your audience.
 As a new player in the market, you’ll need to earn brand recognition.
-But eventually, you’ll want your audience to recognise your brand by your logo alone, without context and without any other identifiers.
+But eventually, you’ll want your audience to recognize your brand by your logo alone, without context and without any other identifiers.

 You should work with skilled designers to develop branding elements.
 Provide them with any and all documentation related to your audience, your value proposition, and your competitors.
 This will help them create logos and other designs that help you stand out.